jvanstraten/gated-clock/README.md

 These are added to the SVG/PDF files that are generated for Laserbeest for their reference, as per their instructions.

+You'll also want to update the header of `generator/orderlist.py` to select the LED color you want.
+Seven color schemes are predefined.
+At the time of writing I've only tried orange; your mileage may vary with the resistor values for other colors.
+LED brightness differs a lot based on color.

 Once you have all that, or the computer part at least, run `make` in the root directory and go get coffee.
 It takes 20 minutes or so to generate everything on my fairly beefy computer, though most of it is single-threaded because I'm